Illumina/hap.py/doc/happy.md

 optional "confident call region" bed file (NOTE: bed files with [track information](https://genome.ucsc.edu/goldenPath/help/customTrack.html) are not supported, all input bed or bed.gz files must only contain bed records).

+> Note: If you are running hap.py with _genome_ VCFs that include symbolic alleles
+> please see the section [Working with genome VCFs](#working-with-genome-vcfs)

 Hap.py will report counts of